MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

     * lower and upper bound for number of selected features (CardinalityGroup)
 * A feature may not be member of more than one feature group to preserve a tree
 * Obligation or optionality of a feature is only usefula and allowed in ANDGroups.
-* A feature model may import other FDs and use the root feature of the imported FD.
+* A FD may import other FDs and use the root feature of the imported FD.
   Technically this leads to a loading of the full imported FD and addition as a sub-diagramm.
 * Cross-tree constraints are expressions over features using logic operators,